Sahara Desert

 Dakhla Oasis

 The Dakhla Oasis is one of seven famous Egypt’s Western Desert.
 Dakhleh Oasis and the “Inner Oasis” are two of the many titles granted to the oasis.
-It’s in the New Valley region, which also features the Farafra and Al Kharga oases.
+It’s in the New Valley region, which also features the Farafra and Al Kharga oasis.

 The Kharga Oasis

-The Kharga Oasis is the southernmost of three oasis in the New Valley located in Western Desert.
+The Kharga Oasis is the southernmost of three oasis in the New Valley located in the Western Desert.
 Kharga Oasis formerly had a large lake that enticed people from all over the world to reside there.
 Nevertheless, the lake dried up with time, leaving only a sandy, clay, and sandstone depression in the ground.

 Sahara Desert Attractions